tre26/sparse_artefact_unet/README.md

 This will use the downloded trained model and provided sample test data to test the network.
 Sample test data includes the network input as artefactual sparse recostruction images, "test_32.mat", and ground truth artefact-free full reconstruction, "test_GT.mat", to be compared with network output for performance evaluation.

+### Running model.py

+It's not clear from the original version of this code what "model.py" is supposed to do.
+The original code won't run at all, so I've fixed it so that it is at least valid python code.